 I am sure that equipped with these practical tips you will surely have a great trip to Finland.

 Do you have anything more to add to this list?

 FINLAND WITH CLUB MAHINDRA

 Mahindra Holidays is India’s largest leisure hospitality player, providing unique and memorable family holidays for over 20 years.
-The company is fully committed to provide holistic family holidays experience to its ever-growing community of 211,000 members through its wide network of 77 resorts (46 Club Mahindra Resorts in India and abroad, and 31 Holiday Club Resorts in Finland, Sweden and Spain).
+The company is fully committed to providing a holistic family holiday experience to its ever-growing community of 211,000 members through its wide network of 77 resorts (46 Club Mahindra Resorts in India and abroad, and 31 Holiday Club Resorts in Finland, Sweden, and Spain).

-Club Mahindra is committed to provide unique and memorable family Holidays at exotic locations in pocket friendly budget.
+Club Mahindra is committed to providing unique and memorable family Holidays at exotic locations on a pocket-friendly budget.
 Taking this philosophy forward, the company recently acquired Holiday Club Resorts Oy, Finland, and made an exotic destination affordable for Indian families.
-With this acquisition, Mahindra Holidays is now the world’s largest vacation ownership company, outside of US.
+With this acquisition, Mahindra Holidays is now the world’s largest vacation ownership company, outside of the US.

 All Club Mahindra members can now enjoy Finnish Holidays through their membership.
-For Club Mahindra members the accommodation cost in Finland per day per person is between 28 euros to 90 Euros in low season and between 38 to 130 euros in peak season.
-For non-members it costs anywhere between 40 euros to 150 euros in low season and from 60 euros and upwards in peak season.
+For Club Mahindra members the accommodation cost in Finland per day per person is between 28 euros to 90 Euros in the low season and between 38 to 130 euros in the peak season.
+For non-members, it costs anywhere between 40 euros to 150 euros in the low season and from 60 euros upwards in peak season.